Neil McLeod (politician): Unicameralism and Leader of the Opposition

 This Opposition inaugurated a critical period in Prince Edward Island history, as passive and active Islander partisans narrated as well as contested origins for the idea of legislative "amalgamation."
 The emphasis on origins, however, failed to deter Neil McLeod from narrating the multipolar transmission of unicameral ideas into the "little" province and its multiple publics.
 Early in the third session of the 31st General Assembly of Prince Edward Island, for example, McLeod reassured the House that he would "wait with patience until the measure [for legislative "amalgamation"] is brought forth.
 If it is a reasonable one the Opposition will support it."
 Even during the first weeks of the session, McLeod recollected that Conservative partisans "have believed for years that the Legislature was too cumbersome, and we have made efforts to reduce it.
 We considered that one chamber was amply sufficient.
 When the great Province of Ontario can get along as well as they do with but one chamber, I do not see why the little Province of Prince Edward Island could not do the same."
 In his assessment, any dissent against unicameralism came from Liberal Party quarters.
 Alexander Warburton, for instance, repeatedly made clear that "he was opposed to doing away with one chamber, that two chambers were necessary for the safety of the country...he thinks that owing to the stringency of affairs in this country, perhaps it would be advisable."
 For "Clear Grit" unicameral ideas in Ontario, McLeod suggested that Warburton, Director of the Prince Edward Island Patriot Publishing Company, consult Toronto "editorials in the Globe newspaper [which] might induce him to do with one chamber.
 That paper advocates one chamber only."

-He also compared and contrasted Prince Edward Island "amalgamation" with unicameralism in Manitoba (1876) and New Brunswick (1891).
+Neil Mcleod also compared and contrasted Prince Edward Island "amalgamation" with unicameralism in Manitoba (1876) and New Brunswick (1891).
 These comparisons frequently ended with exhortations on the Clear Grit movement (including George Brown) and provincial unicameralism, rather than reifications of the 1791 Constitutional Act and the establishment of Upper Canada as a signal event in the inexorable path to Confederation.
 Dominion magistrates, journalists, poets, and authors promulgated such origin narratives of Confederation in the late nineteenth century.
 The entwinement of the memory of provincial unicameralism with Confederation narratives remains a subject of scholarly inquiry.